How do I create a SQL Server Always On availability group cluster in the AWS Cloud?

 - Launch two Amazon Elastic Compute Cloud (Amazon EC2) Windows Server instances (Windows Server 2012 R2 or later) across Availability Zones inside a Virtual Private Cloud (VPC).

 - Use SQL Server 2014 64-bit Enterprise edition or later.
-For testing, you can use SQL Server 2014 64-bit Evaluation edition or later.
+For testing, use SQL Server 2014 64-bit Evaluation edition or later.

 - Configure secondary Amazon Elastic Block Store (Amazon EBS) volumes to host SQL Server Master Data File, Log Data File, and SQL Backup files.
 It's a best practice to choose Provisioned IOPS SSD (io1) EBS volumes for large SQL Server database workloads.